Dick Griffey: Death and legacy

 Griffey died at the age of 71 on September 24, 2010.
 He had been recuperating after undergoing quadruple coronary artery bypass surgery, at a rehabilitation center in Canoga Park, Los Angeles.
 He was survived by his wife Carrie Lucas, a singer he married in 1974; four children and five grandchildren.

 His daughter, Carolyn Griffey, joined Shalamar in 2005.
 She currently performs as a member.

 Griffey is featured in the documentary series, Profiles of African-American Success.
-In 2018 Griffey's widow Carrie Lucas, Carolyn Griffey, Lucas Griffey and Chinese music promoter Jessie Tsang relaunched the Solar Records and Soul Train Records in the UK.
+In 2018, Lucas, Carolyn Griffey, Lucas Griffey and Chinese music promoter Jessie Tsang relaunched the Solar Records and Soul Train Records in the UK.
 The relaunch was covered in the UK magazine Soul Survivors.
-Jessie Tsang serves as CEO with Sonia Damney as Vice President.
+Jessie Tsang is CEO with Sonia Damney as Vice President.
 Carrie Lucas also owns trade mark rights to Shalamar in the UK and Europe.
 In 2022 Carrie Lucas participated with US cable channel TV One for a special episode of the Unsung TV series on Dick Griffey and Solar Records.
 The episode aired on November 6 2022.